Deep Purple - Wait For The Ricochet [2nd edition April 17]

 Today, it is generally acknowledged that the story of hard rock (or heavy metal) owes it’s origins to the triumvirate of Led Zeppelin, Black Sabbath and Deep Purple.
 The first two have been more than adequately catered for in print.
 This book restores the balance.
 More details and previews from the publishers website page Wait For The Ricochet

-The second edition is substantially the same but there have been a few corrections and amendments to the text.
+The second edition is the same except for typo and stylistic corrections to the text.